mtnst/webpack-simple-starter/README.md

+# Updated for React from original repo
+Deleted Pug,
+Html's pages no more minify,
+There is not hash all dist files.
+Removed Jquery-Bootstrap etc...

 # Webpack Simple Starter
 A simple webpack starter without framework (Like Vue, React, Angular, etc.).
 This project is inspired from [**vue-cli webpack project**](https://github.com/vuejs/vue-cli#vue-build)